Melbourne Victoria Mater Lotteries House Prize Opportunities: The Complete 2026 Guide

 Prize Home Locations and Property Types in Mater Draws

-Mater Lotteries prize homes have historically featured properties across multiple Australian states.
-Prize locations vary by draw.
-Past draws have included properties in Queensland, New South Wales, Victoria, and Western Australia.
-The specific property address, value, and condition are disclosed months before the draw date, allowing you to research the location and verify its market value independently.
+Mater Lotteries sells homes in many Australian states.
+Past draws have featured properties in Queensland, New South Wales, Victoria, and Western Australia.
+The exact address and value are shared months before the draw.
+You can check the market value yourself.

-Research the property independently before entering the draw.
-Hire a licensed valuer to assess the home's true market value.
-Verify stamp duty obligations, council rates, and any outstanding liens.
-A property titled at $3 million may have substantial ongoing costs that reduce its real value to you.
+Research the property before entering the draw.
+Hire a licensed valuer to check the home's true market value.
+Check stamp duty, council rates, and any liens.
+A $3 million home may have high ongoing costs.

 Tax Implications of Winning a Mater Lotteries Prize Home

-Lottery prize homes in Australia are NOT subject to income tax.
-The ATO classifies prizes from approved lotteries as non-assessable, non-exempt income.
-This means you will not owe income tax on the prize value.
-However, tax obligations arise after you win.
+Lottery prize homes in Australia are NOT taxed as income.
+The ATO says prizes from approved lotteries are non-assessable.
+You will not pay income tax on the prize value.
+However, taxes apply after you win.

-If you sell the prize home, capital gains tax (CGT) applies to any appreciation since the draw date.
-For example, if you win a $3 million home and sell it five years later for $3.5 million, you owe CGT on the $500,000 gain (50% of the gain is included in your assessable income if you held it for more than 12 months—the 50% CGT discount).
-The ATO website on Prizes and Awards provides detailed guidance.
+If you sell the prize home, capital gains tax applies.
+This covers any increase in value since the draw date.
+For example: you win a $3 million home.
+You sell it five years later for $3.5 million.
+You owe tax on the $500,000 gain.

 Stamp duty on prize homes varies by state.
-In Victoria, stamp duty is typically payable by the winner on the property transfer.
-NSW also levies stamp duty.
-Some jurisdictions offer concessions for prize homes won through approved lotteries.
-Consult a tax accountant before claiming the prize to understand your state-specific obligations.
+In Victoria, you usually pay stamp duty.
+NSW also charges stamp duty.
+Some states offer discounts for prize home wins.
+Talk to a tax accountant before you claim the prize.

 How to Enter a Mater Lotteries Prize Home Draw

-Purchasing a ticket for a licensed Mater Lotteries prize home draw is straightforward.
-You select the draw you wish to enter, review the prize home details, and buy your ticket through the authorised channel.
+Buying a ticket for a prize home draw is simple.
+You pick the draw you want.
+You review the home details and buy your ticket online.
 The draw date is set in advance.
-Tickets are issued immediately upon purchase.
-You receive a confirmation number and entry details via email.

 To enter, click the button on a current prize home draws listing.
-Follow the prompts to complete your entry.
-You must be 18 years or older and an Australian resident to participate in licensed charity lotteries.
+Follow the steps to complete your entry.
+You must be 18 or older and an Australian resident.

 Comparing Prize Home Draws to Other Lottery Formats

-Prize home draws differ significantly from traditional state lotteries and scratchies.
-The comparison below illustrates the key distinctions.
+Prize home draws differ from state lotteries and scratchies.
+The table below shows the main differences.

 | Lottery Type | Typical Odds | Prize Type | Ticket Price | Regulatory Body |